daipozhi/Purpose-AI/README.md

         get repeat times of each grammar in grammar courseware .

-        after this step accuracy is about 91%
+        after this step accuracy is about 95%
+        (in before,in step210 ,set param SPL1_OUT_NUM to 20,choose the 20 highest value
+            ones ,accuracy +1%,to 91%, now ,set param SPL1_OUT_NUM to 200,accuracy +5%,to 95%,
+            set param SPL1_OUT_NUM to 2000 maybe more accurate, but time is too long ,I didn't finish calculation)

         browse separated text(grm-base1-nnn.txt), if there is error , then make relative courseware,